-Diabetes is a chronic disease that arises when the pancreas does not produce enough insulin or the body cannot effectively use its insulin.
+Diabetes is a chronic disease that arises when the pancreas does not produce enough insulin or the body cannot effectively use it.
 Insulin is a hormone that regulates blood sugar.
-Elevated blood sugar or hypoglycemia is a common effect of uncontrolled diabetes.
+Elevated blood sugar or hypoglycaemia is a common effect of uncontrolled diabetes.
 Over time, this damages many body systems, like the heart, eyes, kidneys, and nerves.

-In this article, we will find out the symptoms, causes and different types of diabetes.
+In this article, we will discover the symptoms, causes and different types of diabetes.

 So let’s get started!

-Diabetes appears when your body doesn’t use insulin properly or doesn’t make enough insulin.
+Diabetes appears when your body doesn’t use or make enough insulin properly.
 If your body doesn’t make insulin or doesn’t make enough, you are eventually diagnosed with type 1 diabetes.
 On the other hand, if your body doesn’t use insulin properly, you have type 2 diabetes.

 Type 1 diabetes

-Type 1 diabetes is an autoimmune disease that means the body’s immune system attacks cells.
-This is due to the autoimmune destruction of the pancreatic beta cells.
-The fundamental problem here is an inability to move blood glucose into the body’s cells.
+Type 1 diabetes is a condition where the body’s immune system mistakenly attacks and destroys cells in the pancreas that produce insulin – called pancreatic beta cells.
+Insulin is a hormone that helps move glucose (sugar) from the bloodstream into the body’s cells to be used for energy.
 Without insulin, sugar accumulates in the bloodstream rather than entering the cells.

 Usually, the most easily seen symptoms are excessive urination and extreme thirst.
 This is because the increased glucose in the blood causes the kidneys to create more urine than usual, and losing more fluid makes you dehydrated.

-Weight loss, with no loss of appetite, also are common.
+-Weight loss, with no loss of appetite, is also common.

 Type 2 diabetes